Knee stretches encourage flexibility in the knee joint and surrounding muscle. Stretching is a part of most knee arthritis exercise programs.

 Repeat the stretch twice on each side, holding each leg for 20 seconds.

-Repeat the stretch three times on each side, holding each leg for 20 seconds.
+Repeat the stretch 3 times on each side, holding each leg for 20 seconds.

 Calf Muscle Stretch

 The calf is located at the back of the lower leg and is made up of two paired muscles, the gastrocnemius and the soleus.
-The calf muscles are essential for all active movements including walking and running.
+The calf muscles are essential for walking, stair climbing, jumping, and running.

-To stretch the soleus muscle: Same stretch as above, but bend the left knee slightly to isolate the soleus muscle during the stretch.
+To stretch the soleus muscle, do the same stretch as above, but bend the left knee slightly to isolate the soleus muscle during the stretch.

-Repeat both stretches three times on each leg, holding for 10 to 20 seconds each.
+Repeat both stretches 3 times on each leg, holding for 10 to 20 seconds each.

-As a general rule, never hold the breath while stretching—continue to breathe throughout the stretch.
+As a general rule, do not hold the breath while stretching—continue to breathe throughout the stretch.
 Keep movements smooth and avoid bouncing or straining.

-While the above knee stretches are generally appropriate for anyone with knee arthritis, it is always advisable to discuss any stretching exercises with one’s treating physician.
+While the above knee stretches are generally appropriate for anyone with knee arthritis, it is always advisable to discuss any stretching exercises with a physical therapist or other health care provider.